 Guided games and how to join them

 Not everyone is interested in committing to a clan, but they still want to take part in high-level endgame content, including raids.
-Your clan can help those players, by letting them join your team in a “Guided Game.”
-The system was initially only available to a limited number of players, but they’ve since opened up to all players and allow you to find extra players for raids, and Nightfall strikes.
+Your clan can help those players by letting them join your team in a “Guided Game.”
+The system was initially only available to a limited number of players but has since opened up to all players and allows you to find extra players for raids and Nightfall strikes.
 Clans offer themselves as guides for the mission, and the two sides are matched up to form one complete fireteam.

 This also means that your clan can still complete a raid, even if you have fewer than six members.
 A special “Oathkeeper's Score" will be given to your clan for these activities, which lets seekers know if your clan typically sticks it out with newcomers until they complete a mission.
 Should you work particularly well with the new players, you can add them to your clan to act as guides for future missions.

-Joining a Guided Game is extremely simple, though depending on the role you’re taking, you might have to wait a little longer than you would hope.
-To join a Guided Game for a Nightfall strike, head to your “destinations” tab (hold the touchpad on PlayStation 4) and then select the Strikes option in the top-left corner.
+Step 1: Wait times tend to be lengthier depending on which role you’re choosing, but joining a Guided Game is incredibly simple.
+To join a Guided Game for a Nightfall strike, head to your Destinations tab (hold the touchpad on PlayStation) and then select the Strikes option in the top-left corner.
 From there, scroll to the right, and you’ll see a tab for Guided Games.